-Cash and cash equivalents are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from date of acquisition.
+Cash and investments are considered to be cash on hand, demand deposits and short-term investments with original maturities of three months or less from date of acquisition.

-Receivables and payables
+Interfund receivables and payables

 Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (e.g., the current portion of interfund loans) or "advances to/from other funds" (e.g., the non-current portion of interfund loans).
 All other outstanding balances between funds are reported as "due to/from other funds."
 Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances."
+Currently, the CSA does not have any business-type activities.